fastoch/Networking/Computer_Networking.md

 - While set up, the circuit can only be used for communication between those endpoints.
 - An example of this is a phone call using a land line
 - Circuit-switched networks are most common in networks with leased line communication
-- Best use is when there needs to be a fair amount of continuous data traffic between two points
+- Best use is when there needs to be a fair amount of continuous data traffic between two endpoints
-- There is only one path
+- There is only one path for the data to take

 ### Packet switched networks

+- in packet switched networks, data is broken up into smaller chunks and moved through the network, only to be reassembled at the other end
+- data traffic is routed using the destination address
+- data may take different paths through the network
+- packet switched networks are less expensive since you don't have to maintain a dedicated circuit 24/7

+## Frame relay vs. Asynchronous Transfer Mode

+### Frame relay

 -

-## Frame relay vs. Asynchronous Transfer Mode
+### Asynchronous Transfer mode (ATM)

 -

 ## Multiprotocol Label Switching (MPLS)